syl20bnr/spacemacs-elpa-mirror/stable-melpa/fill-column-indicator-readme.txt

-o Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace' feature (given the way the latter is implemented, such compatilibility is going to be hard to achieve).
+o Fci-mode in not currently compatible with Emacs's `show-trailing-whitespace' feature (given the way the latter is implemented, such compatibility is going to be hard to achieve).
 A workaround is to configure `whitespace-mode' to replicate the functionality of show-trailing-whitespace.
 This can be done with the following setting: